codejake/codejake/README.md

 I am a network engineer and programmer that manages a lot of stuff in a large education network.

-If you are local to the Eugene, Oregon area, please feel free to say hi.
-And I always welcome constructive criticism on my commits.
+I am in the Eugene, Oregon area.
+Feel free to say hello, especially if you're local.

 I primarily work with:
 - 🐍 Python